mkotsovoulou/ods6001a/labs/lab2_1/README.md

 {% endspoiler %}

+{% next %}

+Keep in mind that the sample solution is not the only solution.
+There are different ways to reach to the same result...

-{% spoiler "Hint 4 : Putting it all together..." %}
+{% spoiler "Solution : Putting it all together..." %}

 ```
+try:
+    score = float(score)
+except:
+    print('Wrong input')
+    quit()

 if score < 0 or score > 100:
     print('Invalid score')
 elif score < 60: